Share On

 Injuries

 Fractures may occur if resident rabbits are restrained improperly during procedures or general handling.
 This is why it’s critical to properly hold rabbit residents and ensure you secure both their front and back legs, as holding just their front or back legs can result in fractures if the rabbit resident becomes fearful and tries to jump or twist away.
-Spinal fractures are always serious, and may result in such a significant quality of life decline that euthanasia may be the most compassionate course of action for an afflicted individual.
+Spinal fractures are always serious and may result in such a significant quality of life decline that euthanasia may be the most compassionate course of action for an afflicted individual.
 Due to their small size, it’s crucial that care staff are always aware of where every rabbit resident is when they enter and walk through a living space where residents are present.
 Care staff should also be vigilant when entering and exiting their living spaces to prevent residents from being caught in the door or getting out unsupervised.
-Back To Top

 Internal parasites